If you arrive at the consulate without an appointment, you will be asked to return after securing an appointment.

 Consular Officers provide a service similar to the functions of a notary public in the United States.
 Notarial services are available to all U.S. citizens and foreign nationals with documents for use in the United States.

 Notary services are offered by appointment only Mondays through Thursdays.
-Please note: if you arrive more than 30 minutes after your scheduled appointment time, you will be asked to schedule a new appointment.
-If you have multiple documents to be notarized, you only require one appointment for that day.
+Please note: if you arrive more than 15 minutes after your scheduled appointment time, you will be asked to schedule a new appointment.
+Only ten (10) documents may be notarized per appointment.
+If you have more than ten (10) documents to be notarized, you will have to make additional appointments (one appointment per ten documents).

 There is no fee to make an appointment, but you will need to pay a $50 USD fee for each document notarized by the consular officer.
 Payment may be made in cash (dollars/pesos) or by an international credit card (the amount charged will be in USD).
 Payments are done at the Embassy the day of the appointment.